Drones, hoverboards, and drivable electric vehicles were hot toys for Christmas – but be aware of insurance issues.

 Drones are able to record live video and travel many distances.
 This has raised privacy concerns.
 For those who do not wish to be recorded, this is huge invasion of privacy.
 In addition, many drones have malfunctioned, crashing into people’s property or injuring people as they fall.

-For those in possession of such devices, be sure to protect yourself in the event of an accident or liability lawsuit!
+For those in possession of such devices, be sure to help protect yourself in the event of an accident or liability lawsuit!
 Contact Unisource Insurance Associates in Wauwatosa, Wisconsin for all of your insurance needs.